pavithpr89/holbertonschool-shell/io_redirections_and_filters/README.md

 Task 6 : display line 3 of a given file
 Task 7 : create a wierd file (DID NOT WORK CHECK LATER) Task 8 : saves current state of directory
+Task 9 : duplicates the last line of the file iacta